studlinnth6233/13-map-reduce-collect/README.md

 The first one returns a string like this: `<a href="http://twitter.com/download/iphone" rel="nofollow">Twitter for iPhone</a>`.
 The second one extracts the actual name of the app `Twitter for iPhone`.
-It does not matter for the assignment which one you chose but the second one is a little bit prettier when the result is printed.
+It does not matter for the assignment which one you choose but the second one is a little bit prettier when the result is printed.

 _Side note: the task is thought to be solved with `collect` but it's also possible to do it with `reduce`!_